 1. Solve more and more questions.

-I know a lot of people will tell you to learn formulas and all.
-But in reality, when you start practising, question formulas are automatically going to compile in your brain.
+I know a lot of people will tell you to learn the formulas and all.
+But in reality, when you start practicing, question formulas are automatically compiled in your brain.